SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Web/Web.md

 `EPHomePageTest` is a class only dedicated to testing the home page and all elements that are part of this.
-Taking our HTML code as a base, create a method to get the flight and and its price, then test if the value of these elements is the same as the expected result.
+Taking our HTML code as a base, create a method to get the flight and its price, then test if the value of these elements is the same as the expected result.
-The following method give us the expected result, but it contains some things that we can improve.
+The following method gives us the expected result, but it contains some things that we can improve.

 ```
 EPHomePageTest >> testPriceAndInfoForFlightFromAtlantaToLasVegas